“Mirrors don’t lie, cameras do”!

-|The mirror shows the reverse reflection of what you look at in the real-life||While cameras portray you from the front of the face|
+|The mirror shows the reverse reflection of what you look at in real-life.

 |The mirror shows 3D looks.

 |Lightening does not affect mirror images more.

 |Mirror looks are more familiar to the eyes.

 |Mirror looks are close to natural looks.

-|We perceive mirror image as a better look.
+|We perceive mirror images as a better look.

 |People don’t compare mirror looks.

 |Mirror looks are less criticized.

 What to Do If you Want to See Your True/Real Image

 Good news mirror lovers!
 No mirror will tell a lie now.
-There is a new invention that is named as True mirror.
+There is a new invention that is named True mirror.
 Believe me, this mirror will show you how your 100 percent original looks.
 Without reversing the image, you can see your natural self here.

 This True Mirror is created with two optical mirrors in perfect alignment.
-It is good for makeup, dressing and hairstyling.
+It is good for makeup, dressing, and hairstyling.
 It offers no right-left reversal.
 It will change your previous mirror image in your mind.